GBLille/AFmassive/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; (default: '5')
   **--templates**: whether to use templates or not, setting it to false is faster than filtering by date (default: 'true')
-  **--min_score**: only predictions with ranking confidence above this score
+  **--min_score**: After the first recycle step, only predictions with ranking confidence above this score
-  &nbsp;&nbsp;&nbsp;&nbsp; will generate pdb and pkl files, predictions below this
+  &nbsp;&nbsp;&nbsp;&nbsp; will generate pdb and pkl files and continue recycling, predictions below this
   &nbsp;&nbsp;&nbsp;&nbsp; threshold will still be present in ranking_debug.json.
   &nbsp;&nbsp;&nbsp;&nbsp; (default: '0')
   **--max_score**: terminates the computing process when a suitable